alvaroocaa/DatSci_library/README.md

 If anyone wants to give it a try feel free, it is an open-source project and contact me any time or create a push-request if you would like to contribute.

-As of day 11/12/2024 official release of version 0.1.
-Stable version but will be worked and updated very soon as this is just a test that the project is working but give it a few months until it really becomes useful.

 **Functions:**

 1. **extract_df(file, directory, filename, ext):**